maxwellito/vivus/readme.md

 $ npm install
 ```

-Then you can run Gulp with one of the following tasks:
+Then you can use NPM scripts to run the following tasks:

-- `distrib` make the build (generate `dist/vivus.js` and `dist/vivus.min.js`)
+- `build` make the build (generate `dist/vivus.js` and `dist/vivus.min.js`)
-- `lint` run JShint on the source files
+- `lint` run ESlint on the source files
 - `test` run Karma
-- `develop` keep watching your files, if any change is applied, Gulp will run the task(s) related to it.

 ## Troubleshoot